 10) End of term extensions

 One last but essential remark about postponing work: at the end of term (i.e. during reading week and final exam period), everything changes.
 Only residential college deans can authorize extensions for outstanding work or make-up examinations after the close of the teaching term.
 I will circulate relevant information about extensions for end-of-term work and make-up final exams by email at the end of the semester.
-For now, please note that, after the close of regular term time, without WRITTEN permission from me, you will not to be able to postpone a final examination or any other end-of-term project, or regular course work due during the term itself, regardless of whether the instructor gives you permission to do so.
+For now, please note that, after the close of regular term time, without WRITTEN permission from me, you will not be able to postpone a final examination or any other end-of-term project, or regular course work due during the term itself, regardless of whether the instructor gives you permission to do so.

 11) How to request a Dean’s Excuse